What Is the Health Care Spending Account?

 Over-the-counter (OTC) drug costs are reimbursable through the HCSA as long as the items are used to treat a medical condition or illness.
 Certain OTC costs such as vitamins and dietary supplements are not reimbursable unless they are recommended by a doctor for a medical condition.
 General purpose items such as toothpaste and lip balm are not eligible expenses.

 The following expenses are eligible only when incurred to treat a diagnosed medical condition.
-Such expenses require a Letter of Medical Necessity from your physician, containing the medical necessity of the expense, diagnosed condition, onset of condition, and physician’s signature.
+Such expenses require a LOMN from your physician.

 Mileage and Travel Reimbursement

-You may also be reimbursed for transportation expenses (including airline fare) to another city if the trip is primarily for, and essential to, receiving medically necessary health care services.
-You also may be able to include the cost of lodging not provided in a hospital or similar institution.
-The amount of lodging cannot be more than $50 per night for each person.
-Lodging is included for a person for whom transportation expenses are a medical expense because that person is traveling with the dependent receiving the medical care.
+You may be able to include up to $50 for each night for each person.
+You can include lodging for a person traveling with the person receiving the medical care.
 For example, if a parent is traveling with a sick child, up to $100 per night can be included as a medical expense for lodging.
-Meals are not included.
+Meals aren't included.

 To Submit a QLE or New Hire Application:

-1. Log into or register your Bentek account
+- Login or register your Bentek account at https://app.mybentek.com/nysfsa.

-3. Click on (+) Life Events, then select the applicable event from the drop down and follow instructions to submit your event
+- Click on (+) Life Events, then select the applicable event from the drop down and follow instructions to submit your event.

 Leave Without Pay or Termination

-If you leave the payroll due to termination of employment, leave without pay, or any other reason, your deductions will automatically stop and your HCSA coverage will end.
+If you retire, leave state employment, go on leave without pay, or otherwise stop contributing to your account, your deductions will stop.
+Your coverage will end.
 You will still be able to submit claims for expenses that occur on or before the last day of the month of your final paycheck deduction.
-Any health care services that are received after your contributions stop will not be reimbursed.
-However, under certain circumstances you may still participate in the HCSA after you leave the payroll:

 Leave With Pay

 Payroll deductions will continue for participants on sick leave, sick leave at half-pay, and vacation provided there are sufficient funds in the paycheck.
 Deductions will not continue for employees receiving short- or long-term disability benefits through the Income Protection Plan (IPP).
-Some situations may be considered eligible qualifying life events.
+Some situations may be considered eligible qualifying events

 If you have a question about your situation, contact the FSA administrator at 800-358-7202.